shinobi-c0de/shinobi-code/docs/jutsu.md

 # Jutsu

-Jutsu (**literal meaning: techniques/arts/skills**)
+_**literal meaning:** techniques/arts/skills_

-To use a ninjutsu, the ninja will form hand seals/hand signs.
+To use a ninjutsu, the ninja will form hand seals/signs.
 In  short, one or more hand signs form a Jutsu.

 ## Jutsu List